 Aeternum has been built around dramatic combat and the use of momentum to propel the story forward.
 But just because things have gotten simpler they have not gotten easier.
 Combat is deadly and players should learn to accept that death is part of life in Aeternum.
 Additionally, players will see that much of the FE resources have been trimmed away.
 Gone are Ships, Trade goods, and Ammo.
 Lastly, RoF is gone along with many weapons that just would not fit the setting and there are fewer actions.

 Many of the remaining changes that you will encounter from FE to FA are mostly cosmetic.
-The Attributes are different but work the same as Attributes are intended and many skills are gone, new or re-skinned from FE.
+The Attributes are different but work the same as intended and many skills are gone, new or re-skinned from FE.
 The two last changes of note that I would like to point out are that Fate is gone from the FA and the mechanics of Strong hits are used for Momentum points.

 There are other changes that could be noted but these are the ones that stand out to me, the most that I feel should be mentioned if you are interested in taking a deeper look at Fragged Aeternum.